-This policy applies to the College of William & Mary, including the Virginia Institute of Marine Science (the university).
-It applies to all members of the university community, including faculty and other employees and students.
+This policy applies to William & Mary as a whole university, including the Virginia Institute of Marine Science (the university).
+It applies to all members of the university community, including faculty, staff, and students.
 It also applies to contractors, vendors, and other third parties.

-- uses university resources, such as workplace telephones or e-mail, or
+- uses university resources, such as workplace telephones, video conferencing technology or e-mail, or

 - has continuing adverse effects on or creates a hostile environment for members of the university community while on university property or during a university employment or educational program or activity.

 Officially recognized organizations, such as student organizations, are subject to this policy, provided that, to the extent permitted by law, social organizations such as fraternities and sororities may restrict membership to members of the same sex, and organizations whose primary purpose is religious or political may restrict their membership to those members of the university community who have similar beliefs or political affiliations.

 This policy is not intended, and may not be applied, to abridge free speech or other civil rights of any individual or group.
 Speech or any other expressive conduct can, however, be discriminatory and violate this policy, for example by creating a hostile environment as defined in Section III of this policy.
 This policy is not meant to prohibit academic freedom, including classroom discussion of controversial matter and research activities.

 The university is committed to maintaining an environment that is free from discrimination, discriminatory harassment, or retaliation based on a person’s belonging to or perception that a person belongs to a protected group.

 Discrimination, discriminatory harassment or retaliatory misconduct by anyone is prohibited.
 It will be addressed in a prompt, equitable manner in accordance with this policy and the applicable procedure.